 In 1908, General Motors was founded in Flint by William Crapo Dupont, who started by building carriages with Josiah Dallas Dort, then bought Buick Motor Company and turned to making cars.
 Dupont later launched Chevrolet with friend Louis Chevrolet.
 At its peak in 1978, 80,000 workers were employed in auto factories in Flint, which also is the site of the historically significant Flint Sit-Down Strike (Dec.
 30, 1936, to Feb.
 11, 1937), where General Motors President Alfred Sloan and auto workers faced off over many issues and eventually peacefully resolved the strike after GM agreed to a single demand from the workers: Recognition that the United Auto Workers union was the only bargaining body for auto workers.

 During World War II, Flint’s manufacturing capabilities were important for the U.S. military, which Flint supplied with tanks and other tools.
 Flint’s population peaked in the 1960s with nearly 200,000 well-paid residents, with a vibrant Flint Cultural Center to match.
-Since then, the auto industry has shrunk in Flint.
+Since then, the auto industry has shrunken in Flint.
 By 2010, economic hard times had reduced auto jobs to 8000 in the city.
 Most workers left the area to find employment elsewhere.
-Due to dire financial conditions, the Flint city government has been led by state-appointed emergency managers twice (2002-2004 and 2011-present, though some powers have returned to the Flint mayor).
-The city is currently coping with the aftermath of water contaminated with lead, which may have affected recent revitalization and development efforts downtown.
+Due to dire financial conditions, the Flint city government has been led by state-appointed emergency managers twice (2002-2004 and 2011-2016).

-However, the Flint Cultural Center remains a major commercial and artistic attraction, and downtown still thrives with many college students, eateries and coffee shops.
+It should be noted that the Flint Cultural Center remains a major commercial and artistic attraction, and downtown thrives with many college students, eateries, entertainment venues, and coffee shops.
 Explore more here: